reecss/CV/README.md

 ## I Do Front-end
 I strive to write fast, clean, semantic HTML5 backed up with responsive CSS3 style enhancements which gracefully fall back to working solutions in older browsers.
-I write modular, structured BEM-style CSS compiled with Sass, and I have knowledge of CSS frameworks such as Foundation and Bootstrap.
+I write modular, structured BEM-style CSS compiled with Sass, and have knowledge of using and customising several CSS frameworks to fit beskpoke designs.

 And what good is a fancy looking website without a little user interaction?
-I'm proficient at creating web components and widgets using low-impact, cross-browser and cross-device compatible JavaScript/jQuery, with some knowledge of javascript frameworks for seamless single-page applications.

-I'm currently looking at adding React to my list of skills, so I'm working through a course covering React, Redux, Firebase, Webpack and more in order to learn the React stack and its related tools.
+I'm proficient with JavaScript, whether in the form of frameworks including Vue and React, vanilla Javascript, or jQuery.

 ### Skills
 - HTML5
 - CSS3
 - Sass
-- CSS Frameworks
-    - Foundation
-    - Bootstrap
-- JavaScript/jQuery
+- JavaScript
-- Vue.js framework
+- Vue.js
-- AJAX
-- Responsiveness
-- Compatibility
+- React
 - Responsive Emails

 ---